How to organize a project

 This guide will help you to organize a project, without focusing on card editing.

 You will find info on card editing in this other guide.

 In Kantree, the cards of a project are organized by groups.

 New project are created with three default types of group:

 Milestones coming from your context and

-You can create your own project context and group attributes to manage your cards in more dimensions, such as epics, components, versions, teams, etc.
+You can create your own project context and group fields to manage your cards in more dimensions, such as epics, components, versions, teams, etc.

-Groups (even the one coming from group attributes) can be organized independantly from cards, and have their own options.
+Groups (even the one coming from group fields) can be organized independantly from cards, and have their own options.